 While you could redirect your domain even if it’s registered with your hosting company, it doesn’t help if your entire hosting company experiences an outage and you can’t access your account at all.

-As mentioned before, something you can do to protect your ownership is check that your domain or hosting providers offer domain privacy so your identifiable information isn’t publicly published in the WHOIS database and available for public perusal.
+As mentioned before, something you can do to protect your ownership is check that your domain or hosting provider offers domain privacy so your identifiable information isn’t published in the WHOIS database and available for public perusal.

 In fact, to check whether you are indeed the registered owner of your domain, just run a WHOIS check on your domain name (although this is getting harder to do as more owners are opting for domain privacy).

 One last thing to keep in mind is that with hosting, you’re only leasing server space and there is no domain ownership either, you’re just leasing your domain from ICANN.
 Stop paying your hosting and domain renewal fees and you will quickly find out who really owns your services.

 As digital needs of businesses evolve, domain and hosting providers must continue to adapt and provide new specialized services to remain competitive.
 This specialization makes it harder for smaller providers to offer ‘one-stop’ services, as these require more resources to support all the features and specific needs that businesses demand.

 If you are a web developer or agency offering clients domain and hosting services, the good news is that you can pick and choose the options and services that will best suit your business model and your clients’ needs.
 Most domain and hosting providers offer management tools, dashboards, and even affiliate programs that will simplify your life and make running your business a whole lot easier and more profitable.